Git2903/week4/README.md

-he run_analysis.R script is composed of five (5) major phases with the following functionality:
+The run_analysis.R script is composed of the following functionality:

 Begin First question section is to merge the training and the test sets to create one data set.
 It has sub steps as below: